postsharp/Metalama.Framework/README.md

 - From the repository root containing the `.engineering` subtree, execute `& .engineering\PullEngineering.ps1`.
 - Follow the steps described in [the changelog](CHANGELOG.md).
+- Commit & push.
+(Even if there are no changes ouside the `.engineering` subtree.)

 ## Features